Nelluk/Kometa/docs/files/builders/tmdb.md

 Finds every item in the TMDb Person's Crew Credits.

+    ???+ tip "Details Builder"

+        You can replace `tmdb_crew` with `tmdb_crew_details` if you would like to fetch and use the TMDb Person's biography and profile from the list

 ```yaml
 collections:
   Quentin Tarantino:
     tmdb_crew: 138  #https://www.themoviedb.org/person/138-quentin-tarantino also accepted
 ```

-* You can update the collection details with the TMDb Person's biography and profile by using `tmdb_crew_details`.
 * You can specify multiple people in `tmdb_crew_details` but it will only use the first one to update the collection details.